eugenia1984/english/glossary.md

 - **quite** is used to describe adjectives or adverbs to a certain degree, often meaning "very" or to a significant extent but not completely.
 For example, ``The test was quite difficult``.
 This means the test was very difficult, but not to the extreme.

-**Quite** is used to emphasize the significant degree or extent of the learning curve.
+**quite** is used to emphasize the significant degree or extent of the learning curve.
 It adds intensity, suggesting that the learning experience was challenging or noteworthy.
 For example: `The project was quite a success, exceeding all expectations.` -> Here, quite highlights the extent of the project's success.

 ---